madhusudhanreddy2003/Jarvis-AI-Assistant/README.md

 3. Make your changes.
 4. Submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or issues, please reach out to [maddoxer143@gmail.com.com](mailto:maddoxer143@gmail.com).
+For any inquiries or issues, please reach out to [poojithapooji701@gmail.com.com](mailto:poojithapooji701@gmail.com).

 ---

-Thank you for using Jarvis AI!
+Thank you for using Virtual-Assistant-JARVIS!
 We hope this project helps you build powerful and interactive applications.